BrunoASMauricio/University-Java--Compiler/README.md

-# COMP - Project 1
+# Compiler Project 2020

 ### Using this compiler

 Usage: java Main [-r= < num >] [-o] < input_file.jmm > [-v=< 0|1|2|3 >]

-* [NOT IMPLEMENTED] The "–r" option tells the compiler to use only the first <num> local variables of the JVM when assigning the local variables used in each Java-- function to the local JVM variables.
+* The "–r" option tells the compiler to use only the first <num> local variables of the JVM when assigning the local variables used in each Java-- function to the local JVM variables.
 * Without the "–r" option (similar to –r=0), the compiler will use the available JVM local variables to store the local variables used in each Java-- function.
-* [NOT IMPLEMENTED]With the "–o" option, the compiler should perform a set of code optimizations.
+* –o: Performs a set of code optimizations
-* The "–v" option, defines the verbose output type.
+* –v: Compiler verbosity
 * * 0: No console output (DEFAULT)
 * * 1: Only syntactic output
 * * 2: Semantic output and higher
 * * 3: Jasmin output and higher

+### Using the custom run.sh

+Script to run gradle, the compiler on a file, jasmin on the result and then launch the resulting .class

+Also logs the resulting outputs into files in the run_tmp directory, for easier debugging and output analysis.

+Usage: ./run.sh FILE_PATH BASH_VERBOSITY COMPILER_VERBOSITY INTERACTIVE RVALUE OVALUE

+* FILE_PATH: the file to compile
+* BASH_VERBOSITY: this scripts verbosity
+* * 0: No output
+* * 1: Only gradle
+* * 2: Jasmin + above
+* * 3: Java + above
+* COMPILER_VERBOSITY: the verbosity to send to the compiler
+* * 0: No output
+* * 1: Only syntactic output
+* * 2: Semantic output and higher
+* * 3: jasmin output and higher
+* INTERACTIVE: 1 to allow direct Java program interaction (no java output logging)
+* RVALUE: -r value to pass to the compiler
+* OVALUE: -o value to pass to the compiler (!0 to activate the flag)

 ### Project cons

-By a lapse of judgement, constant folding was done in a stage prior to constant propagation.
-This could be changed rather easily (since the syntax tree and the semantic tree share the structure of the arithmetic expressions) but there might not be enough time.
+1. The lookahead in the syntatic section is globally of 1, but in a few local situations of 2

 ### TODO

-[X] Remove optimizations from inside Symbol class
+[X] Remove optimization variables from inside Symbol class

 [X] Improve compiler thrown exceptions (make them more consistent)